-For those who live in the U.S. the list below can aid the planning process.
-Online booking engines may not know about the least costly options so it can be handy to see at a glance which airlines provide direct service to this airport.
+If you're flying from the states this table can be useful.
+Online services don't consistently know about the least costly options so it can be handy to know which airlines actually offer direct service to this airport.

 |Fort Lauderdale, FL, USA||FLL||Jet Blue, Spirit Airlines|